 Among these, one of the most relevant concerns the ability to observe and document the agricultural component of agrivoltaic systems over time.

-In a context where the sustainability cannot be simply declared but must be demonstrated through data, continuous observation and reliable monitoring methods, the dialogue between agronomy, technology And energy asset management becomes sincreasingly central.
+In a context where sustainability cannot be simply declared but must be demonstrated through data, continuous observation and reliable monitoring methods, the dialogue between agronomy, technology and energy asset management is becoming increasingly central.